sonnypdx/blog/_posts/2025-02-01-EasyWebServer.md

 ---
 title: "EasyWebServer"
 date: 2025-02-01
 excerpt: "Simple and fun ways to start a simple web server.
-Should work on any platform but tried them on Windows.
+Should work on any platform but tried them on Windows."
 ---

 # Easy Ways to Run a Simple Web Server